-A Winter Break in Craster, Northumberland
+Our Winter Break in Craster

 Craster is a picture perfect sleepy fishing village situated in the heart of Northumberland.
-A stay in Craster has always been on my bucket list and in December last year we decided to rent a cottage for the week to celebrate my birthday.
-Our residence would be Craster Reach Cottage from Sykes Cottages – a perfect bolthole to escape from the world.
+A stay in Craster has always been on my bucket list, so in December last year we decided to rent a cottage for the week to celebrate my birthday.
+What a perfect reason for a Winter break in Craster.

 Craster itself doesn’t have it’s own shop so make sure you take plenty of supplies with you.
 You will however find a fantastic local pub ‘The Jolly Fisherman’ at the heart of the community.
 Renowned for serving hearty homemade food and providing a warm welcome to locals and visitors alike, it is here we spent most of our evenings.
 Sitting by the fire listening to tales from the locals as we played a few board games with our children really did make us feel like we were part of a scene from a Christmas movie.
 In the warmer months you can sit in the pub’s beer garden and take in the spectacular coastal views.
 You might even spot a few seals and dolphins if you are lucky.